-This document box was found on Kangwha Island after the Japanese Occupation by an American missionary doctor who went to Korea to tend to the sick and dying.
-This is one among many such unique pieces left behind on this political prison colony for the Kingdom of Korea for two thousand years.
-He was allowed to take them away as in that era, furniture was not appreciated by the elite class, who only care for ceramic art, paintings, calligraphy and other scholarly writings.
+This document box was found after the Japanese Occupation on Kangwha Island, a political prison colony for the Kingdom of Korea for two thousand years.
+It was found by an American missionary doctor who was invited to go there to treat the sick and the dying.
+He could take it away as in that era, furniture was not appreciated by the elite class, who only cared for ceramic art, paintings, calligraphy and other scholarly writings.

 This box was used to store documents.
-The mother-of-pearl (nacre from lining of abalone and not the common oyster) signifies “Loyalty to the King” in that era, so this box probably belonged to a high official, with connection to the palace.
-It is a valuable piece certified by a professor of Korean history and antiquity as rare.
-The outside condition is very good but the paper lining inside is torn.
-(Paper lining was done in most furniture in Korea because the weather is very humid in Korea in the summer and climate control was not invented).
+The mother-of-pearl (nacre from lining of abalone and not the common oyster) bamboo design signifies “Loyalty to the King”, so this chest likely belonged to a high official with connection to the palace.
+The outside condition of the box is very good but the paper lining the inside is torn.
+(Paper lining was done in most furniture in Korea because the weather there is very humid in the summer and paper helps to preserve the wood).
 The iron lock-plate is hand-made and original.
-This is such a beautifully decorated piece, with a stand made for it, would make an elegant side table in a traditional or contemporary setting.
+The piece is certified as rare by a Professor of Korean History and Antiquity, one of only thirteen certifiers approved by the Korean Government in the 1900s.